HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 ---
 layout: post
 type: article
-title: "State and Payment Channels"
+title: "Payment and State Channels"
 description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
 This chapter is is not available yet.
 We add content frequently, sign up for our newsletter for notifications when it's released."
 permalink: /technology/expert/state-and-payment-channels/
 topic: technology